-- Can Withstand a Lot of Twisting: Due to the construction, you can twist the nails many more times rather than screws.
+- Can Withstand a Lot of Twisting: You can twist the nails many more times rather than screws.
 But it will not break.

 - Difficult to Tamper: Like the screw, anyone can remove the nails, but it is much more difficult.

-- Diven Very Quickly: If you have a pneumatic nail gun on your hand, it will take only a few seconds to drive a nail.
+- Diven Very Quickly: If you have a pneumatic nail gun in your hand, it will take only a few seconds to drive a nail.
 It is faster than comparing with the screws.